xpring-eng/xpring-common-js/CONTRIBUTING.md

 - Continuous integration tests pass on pull request.
 - Documentation in pull request about how the new functionality will be used in client libraries.
 - Pull request is free of lint errors.
-Please run `eslint` before sending a pull request.
+Please run `eslint` before opening a pull request.
 - Pull Requests are [marked as drafts](https://github.blog/2019-02-14-introducing-draft-pull-requests/) until they are ready for review.
 - Text and comments of pull request adhere to the [code of conduct](CODE_OF_CONDUCT.md) for this repository.